-In order to trigger a mass termination, the terminations must occur at an employer's establishment within a specified period of four (4) weeks or less.
+In order to trigger a mass termination, the terminations must occur within a specified period of four (4) weeks or less.
 It follows that layoffs may be staggered to avoid the mass notice requirement.
 If the employer knows its requirements far enough in advance, it is possible to wind down or downsize an operation over a longer period of time, keeping the number of employees laid off in any four-week period below the 50 person or other such threshold.